The Red In the Sky Is Ours (1992)

 And join with the pulse of the universe"

-tortured tremolo melodies is more the work of Alf Svensson, than anyone else.
-For, in his absence, they truly went for a more
+the tortured tremolo melodies is more the work of Alf Svensson, than anyone else.
+For, in his absence, they truly went for

-simplified approach.
+a more simplified approach.
 Here, the dark art that they created was still worthy of high praise.
-During these years, Tomas Lindberg
+During these years, Tomas

-really was Sweden's answer to Varg Vikernes, having the most tormented screams east of Bergen.
-The solo, near the end, fits
+Lindberg really was Sweden's answer to Varg Vikernes, having the most tormented screams east of Bergen.
+The solo, near the

-Sky is Ours, also lacking the violin and cello parts.
-For some, this was a step in the right direction, though I remain
+in the Sky is Ours, also lacking the violin and cello parts.
+For some, this was a step in the right direction, though

-in the minority.
+I remain in the minority.
 "Non-Divine" is one of the songs that go, largely, unaffected by this.
-The song features plenty of tempo
+The song features plenty

-changes and a lot of atmosphere.
-Really, the structure and drumming are the prime components that keep this from drifting
+of tempo changes and a lot of atmosphere.
+Really, the structure and drumming are the prime components that keep this from

-into Black Metal territory (as well as lyrics).
-However, the aura created by the tremolo riffs and the torn throat of Tomas
+drifting into black metal territory (as well as lyrics).
+However, the aura created by the tremolo riffs and the torn throat

 "Primal Breath" slowly fades in from the silence, with separate tremolo riffs coming